Hkaalis1212/ai-receptionist-/replit.md

 *   **Build Tools**: esbuild for server bundling, Vite for frontend bundling, PostCSS.
 *   **Voice Synthesis**: ElevenLabs for natural-sounding multi-language voice support in calls.
 *   **Email Sending**: Resend for transactional email notifications.

+## Role-Based Access Control

+The application implements a three-tier role system for team collaboration:

+*   **Admin**: Full access to all features including team management, settings, knowledge base, appointments, communications, analytics, and chat.
+*   **Staff**: Access to operational features including appointments, communications, analytics, and chat.
+Cannot modify settings or manage team members.
+*   **Viewer**: Read-only access to analytics, dashboard, and chat.
+Cannot modify any data or access admin features.

+New users are assigned the "viewer" role by default on first login.
+Admins can update roles via the Team Management page.